fbpx

 The biggest takeaway from living in the Virgin Islands

-No doubt, the Virgin Islands are a tropical paradise with beautiful beaches and breathtaking views.
-There are definitely pros and cons to moving anywhere.
-At the end of the day, do I regret moving and living in the BVI for nearly 15 years?
-Absolutely not!
+Undoubtedly, the Virgin Islands are a tropical paradise with beautiful beaches and breathtaking views.
+There are pros and cons to moving anywhere.
+Do I regret moving and living in the BVI for nearly 15 years?
+Not!
 It was more than I could have hoped.

 Would I ever move back?
 Never say never!
-I wouldn’t expect to make it a permanent residence ever again but I could see moving back for a year or two at a time to get it out of my system.
-I have a lot of great friendships and family, there.
+I wouldn’t expect to make it a permanent residence again, but I could see moving back for a year or two to get it out of my system.
+I have a lot of great friendships and family there.

 Was moving there good for my career?
-Probably not at the time, but the perspective I gained helped me start something new which I am really passionate about and love today.
+Probably not at the time, but the perspective I gained helped me start something new, something I am passionate about and love today.

-If you can put up with the cost of living and terms of immigrant employment, you can have a happy life on an island.
-That’s, living in the Virgin Islands, in a nutshell.
+If you can cover the cost of living and terms of immigrant employment, you can have a happy life on an island.
+That’s living in the Virgin Islands, in a nutshell.
 I hope you learned a little bit more about what it is like living in the Virgin Islands.